A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: The Graphical Multi-fidelity Gaussian Process model

-We now present the proposed GMGP model, which generalizes the KO model by embedding the underlying multi-fidelity DAG (capturing scientific dependencies between simulators) as prior information within a GP framework.
+We now present the proposed GMGP model, which generalizes the KO model by embedding the underlying multi-fidelity DAG (capturing scientific dependencies between simulators) as prior information. {As noted in the Introduction, our model can be directly applied for broader data fusion settings where data sources can be linked via an underlying graphical structure.
+For simplicity, we defer such discussion to Section \ref{sec:concl} and focus on the multi-fidelity setting from our application.}

 Let $V$ be the set of nodes representing different simulation codes, and suppose there is a \textit{root} node $T = |V| \in V$ representing the highest-fidelity simulator.
-Let $E$ be the set of directed edges connecting different simulation codes, where an edge $(t',t)$ is drawn \textit{only} if node $t$ is a \textit{one-step refinement} of node $t'$, i.e., code $t$ is a higher-fidelity refinement of code $t'$ with no intermediate codes in between.
+Let $E$ be the set of directed edges connecting different simulation codes, where an edge $(t',t)$ is drawn \textit{only} if node $t$ is a \textit{one-step refinement} of node $t'$, i.e., $t$ is a higher-fidelity refinement of $t'$ with no intermediate codes in between.
 Let $\mathcal{G} = (V,E)$ be the rooted DAG for this multi-fidelity simulation framework.
-We will discuss later how this ``multi-fidelity DAG'' can be elicited from a careful inspection of the scientific simulators.
+We will discuss later how this ``multi-fidelity DAG'' can be elicited from a careful inspection of the simulators.

 Let $Z_t(\bs{x})$ be the simulation output at input $\bs{x}$ from code $t$, $t \in V$.
 The GMGP assumes the following modeling framework: